Engr-Asad-Hussain/oop/README.md

   - [__slots__]() – use __slots__ to make the class more memory efficient
   - [Abstract class]() – learn what abstract classes are and how to define abstract classes
   - [Protocol]() - use Python Protocol to define implicit interfaces.
+- Section 5.
+Enumeration
+  - [Enumeration]() – show you how to define a enumeration in Python.